kwillno/jakt/README.md

 # JAKT
 Jakt is just another (k)ommand-line timetracker tool.

+⚠️ Jakt is under heavy development: Breaking changes can occur at any moment. ⚠️ If you find an issue please submit it [here](https://github.com/kwillno/jakt/issues).

 ## But what is it?
 Jakt helps you keep track of how you spend your time.
 Whether you want to keep better track of how much time you spend on each project or want to keep yourself accountable while working, jakt is the perfect tool.